juninamo/TRAILS/README.md

 # Immune Isoform Atlas
 ## Full-length transcript annotation focusing on human immune cells
 Alternative splicing events are a major causal mechanism for complex traits, but they have been understudied due to the limitation of short-read sequencing.
 Here, we generated a comprehensive full-length isoform annotation of human immune cells, Immune Isoform Atlas, by long-read sequencing for 29 cell subsets.
-Our atlas contained a number of unannotated transcripts and isoforms such as a read-through transcript of TOMM40-APOE.
-We profiled functional characteristics of isoforms including encoded domains, inserted repetitive elements, and translational efficiency, and we showed that repetitive elements significantly contributed to the diversity of unannotated isoforms.
-Some of the isoforms are expressed in a cell-type specific manner, whose alternative 3'UTR usage mainly explained their specificity.
-Further, we identified a number of disease-associated isoforms by isoform switch analysis and by integration of several quantitative trait loci analyses with genome-wide association study data.
-Our findings will promote the elucidation of the pathomechanism of diseases via alternative splicing.
-These results are open on the web ([In Prep.]()).
+Our atlas contained a number of unannotated transcripts and functional characteristics of transcripts including encoded domains, inserted repetitive elements, cell-type specific expression, and translational efficiency.
+Further, we identified a number of disease-associated isoforms by isoform-switch analysis and by integration of several quantitative trait loci analyses with genome-wide association study data.
+These results are open on [the web](http://gfdweb.tmd.ac.jp:3838/).

 **Reference: Inamo J et al. Immune Isoform Atlas: Landscape of alternative splicing in human immune cells. (in preparation)**